Synthetics Test Settings

 • By Inbound Traffic: A table listing the top-X ASNs sending traffic to your network (based on the flow data your organization sends to Kentik), including volume and status information.
 Click the Select button to choose one ASN.

-• By Outbound Traffic: Same as the By Inbound Traffic tab but lists the top-X ASNs to which your network sends traffic.
+• By Outbound Traffic: A table that is the same as the By Inbound Traffic tab but lists the top-X ASNs to which your network sends traffic.

 • Manual: